Stereotypes of African Americans: Crack addicts and drug dealers

 Scholars agree that news-media stereotypes of people of color are pervasive.
 African Americans were more likely to appear as perpetrators in drug and violent crime stories in the network news.

 In the 1980s and the 1990s, stereotypes of black men shifted and the primary and common images were of drug dealers, crack victims, the underclass and impoverished, the homeless, and subway muggers.
 Similarly, Douglas (1995), who looked at O. J. Simpson, Louis Farrakhan, and the Million Man March, found that the media placed African-American men on a spectrum of good versus evil.

 Watermelon and fried chicken

 There are commonly held stereotypes that African Americans have an unorthodox appetite for watermelons and love fried chicken.
 Race and folklore professor Claire Schmidt attributes the latter both to its popularity in Southern cuisine and to a scene from the film Birth of a Nation in which a rowdy African-American man is seen eating fried chicken in a legislative hall.

 Welfare queen

-The welfare queen stereotype depicts an African-American woman who defrauds the public welfare system to support themselves, having its roots in both race and gender.
+The welfare queen stereotype depicts an African-American woman who defrauds the public welfare system to support herself, having its roots in both race and gender.
 This stereotype negatively portrays black women as scheming and lazy, ignoring the genuine economic hardships which black women, especially mothers, disproportionately face.

+The term "Welfare Queen" was first introduced in the late 20th century and was notably popularized by conservative political rhetoric during Ronald Reagan’s 1976 presidential campaign.
+While the phrase suggested fraud and abuse of the welfare system, it disproportionately targeted and vilified Black women, despite evidence that recipients of government assistance were racially diverse.

+The stereotype depicts Black women who live luxuriously while exploiting public assistance programs.
+The imagery became a powerful political tool used to justify cuts to welfare and fostered public resentment toward welfare recipients.

+This stereotype gained traction through both media and political speech, combining racial and gender biases to paint Black women as hyperfertile, irresponsible, and a financial drain on the system.
+Though rooted in misinformation, this myth has endured and evolved, finding new life in modern reality television and scripted dramas.

+Cultural impact and criticism

+The portrayal of Black women as Welfare Queens continues to have serious cultural consequences.
+Such representations influence public opinion, reinforce institutional racism, and stigmatize poverty.
+The narrative aligns with societal assumptions that frame Black people as dependent and undeserving.

+Moreover, in a 2012 University of Michigan study, these portrayals create barriers to empathy and policy change.
+The Welfare Queen is not just a stereotype, it’s a political tool that fuels discriminatory practices and justifies the rollback of social programs.